dra2103/spotify-music/README.md

 Place your client ID in the .env file where it says "Your ID"

-shoudl be good to go from there
+should be good to go from there